We’re providing life-changing ocean experiences to underserved students and communities in the San Francisco Bay Area.

 Oceanic Society’s Critters Scholars Program aims to give life-changing ocean experiences to underserved students and communities in the San Francisco Bay Area.
 The program was established in honor of Captain Roger Thomas, and borrows one of his famous catch phrases, 'critters', which he used to describe all the fantastic ocean wildlife we see on our trips.

-We are providing free-of-charge boat trips to student groups who otherwise would not have the means to participate in such an activity, and we produce educational videos tied to those experiences that seamlessly integrate with educators' curricula in new and engaging ways.
+We are providing free-of-charge boat trips to student groups who otherwise would not have the means to participate in such an activity, combined with educational programming that seamlessly integrates those experiences into educators' curricula in new and engaging ways.

 Taking the Classroom to the Sea with Sponsored Field Trips

 We are collaborating with Bay Area schools to bring school groups of children aged 6-13 from diverse and underserved neighborhoods on sponsored, educational San Francisco Bay boat tours.
 Critter Scholars and their teachers join our seasoned naturalists who entertain, inspire, educate, and bridge classroom education to first-hand experiences while adhering to California Department of Education requirements.